Modularity of counting functions of convex planar polygons with rationality conditions: deformations of polygons with fixed angles

-Comparing the above two expressions \eqref{eqnsignfunctionweightedcount} and \eqref{eqnEfunctionweightedcount} in the above example we see that the modular completion can be regarded as a weighted count of trapezoids with the weight specified by both the sign function and the error function $E$, in which not only simple trapezoids (i.e., those $\bb{n}$ satisfying $\chi(\bm{n}+\frac{\bm{y}}{v})\neq 0$) contribute but all possible $\bb{n}$ contribute.
+Comparing the expressions for $f(\bm{z})$ and $\wh{f}(\bm{z})$, we see that the modular completion can be regarded as a weighted count of trapezoids with the weight specified by both the sign function and the error function $E$, in which not only simple trapezoids (i.e., those $\bb{n}$ satisfying $\chi(\bm{n}+\frac{\bm{y}}{v})\neq 0$) contribute but all possible $\bb{n}$ contribute.
 The difference is a count weighted by the complementary error function

 Recall that the area of the polygon is $\frac12{(n_1^2-n_2^2)}$; intuitively the above difference is the contribution of the complex polygons and those with negative orientations; see Figures \ref{figure:deformationpolygon} and \ref{figure:sumoverpolygons} for visualizations.
 We expect that similar phenomenon exists for the counting functions of more general polygons.